-The quick answer is that it doesn’t change anything at all for a few reasons:
+The simple answer is that it doesn’t change anything, for various reasons:

-- The UK will still be a member of the EU on May 25, 2018 when the law comes into force, unless in the exit from the EU, the UK manages to have a staged exit where before that date it declares it will not be governed by new regulations.
+- The UK will still be a member of the EU on May 25, 2018 when the law comes into force (unless the UK manages a staged exit where, before that date, it declares it will not be governed by new regulations).

 - Most UK-based organisations will have data on individuals living in the remaining 27 EU member states (including UK citizens living in the EU) and so will have to comply even after leaving the EU.